The Biggest Law Firm SEO Mistakes I See (And How to Fix Them)

 - Ensure NAP (Name, Address, Phone) consistency everywhere

-Mistake 4: Neglecting Mobile Experience
+Mistake 4: Neglecting Mobile Optimization

-The Problem: Many law firm websites are still designed desktop-first, resulting in poor mobile experiences—tiny text, buttons that are hard to tap, slow load times.
+The Problem: Many law firm websites are still designed desktop-first, resulting in poor mobile experiences: tiny text, buttons that are hard to tap, slow load times.

 - Load in under 3 seconds on mobile networks